-We think about how museums and educational and cultural organizations have fallen short or failed in the past and how we can work with our Smithsonian partners and Affiliate collaborators to address these failures.
-For example, how might we consult with Indigenous communities to ensure we are not perpetuating stereotypes of Native Americans or other racial or ethnic groups?
+We think about how museums and educational and cultural organizations have fallen short or failed in the past and how we can work with our Smithsonian partners and Affiliate collaborators to address these shortcomings.
+For example, how might we consult with Indigenous communities to ensure we are not perpetuating stereotypes of Native Americans or other historically excluded groups?
+And how might we more deeply reflect on the ways in which our own organizations have perpetuated or benefited from systemic racism and then take actions to ensure we develop new more equitable practices?
 We work with Affiliates to address questions like these and, through consultations with Smithsonian colleagues, community members, and others, change collecting and interpretation practices.

 Responsible Stewardship of Planet

 Climate change is not new to the Smithsonian.
 Our scholars have investigated the effects of climate change on natural systems for more than 160 years.
 The urgency requires that we boost and expand our efforts to increase public knowledge and that we inspire others through education and by example.

 The Smithsonian is interested in working with museums and educational and cultural organizations that are committed to helping our society make the wise choices needed to ensure that future generations inherit a diverse world that sustains our natural environments and our cultures for centuries to come.